 The INTOSAI-Donor Cooperation was created in October 2009 when INTOSAI and 15 donors signed a milestone Memorandum of Understanding (MoU) to strengthen support to the Supreme Audit Institutions (SAI) community.

-Supreme Audit Institutions (SAIs) play an important role in strengthening domestic accountability and governance.
+SAIs play an important role in strengthening domestic accountability and governance.
 They help governments improve performance, enhance transparency, ensure accountability, fight corruption, promote public trust, and foster the efficient and effective receipt and use of public resources for the benefit of their peoples.
-The work of SAIs in reducing waste and abuse of public resources has the indirect effect of making more money available for programs for fighting poverty.
+The work of SAIs in reducing waste and abuse of public resources also has the indirect effect of making more money available for programs for fighting poverty.

 Memorandum of Understanding between INTOSAI and the donor community

 The MoU brings together all the SAIs and the Donor Community in a common approach that provides a strategic focus for donors and the SAI Community in strengthening SAI capacity in developing countries and a variety of mechanisms for facilitating donor funding and support in line with donor mandates, priorities and requirements.
 Donor support is provided through a hierarchy of activities, principally at the country level and then at the INTOSAI regional and INTOSAI global levels.